PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 ### Who should use burn multiple?

-Burn multiple is a good metric to add once you believe you have The Trifecta: consistent growth, real user engagement, and strong retention.
-It'll help you connect your product-market fit to revenue and costs, and understand how investors will evaluate your product-market fit.
+It's a good metric to add once you believe you have the trifecta: consistent growth, real user engagement, and strong retention.
+It'll help you understand how investors will evaluate your product-market fit.

 | **Pros**                                                                                                                 | **Cons**                                                                                                                 |
 |--------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|